-The MEEM is divided into three components: course work, case study, and research project.
+The MEEM is divided into three components: course work (1), case study (2), and research project (3).
 The course work is common to all students; the case study and research project are based on the specialization streams.
 The buildup throughout the programme takes place in three areas: from standalone courses in the course-work period, via integration subject and pre-structured work in the case period, towards the final individual research project.

-During the course work period, the core courses are structured around the themes of Management, Governance and Technology.
+During the course work period, the core substantive courses are structured around the theme Governance and management of socio-technical change and organization.
 They provide the (mainly) disciplinary knowledge in the different environmental, water and energy management areas.

-Next to the courses on the three themes, courses or course elements are included that are more integrative in nature, and also workshops / courses concerned with academic research and professional skills.
+Next to these courses, the course on Academic Research Skills is more integrative in nature and the programme also involves professional skills.
 In general, there are many interlinks between courses.

-The course work period is common for all students.
-After this, for the case studies and research project, students choose a specialization:
+While the course work period is common for all students, in the next two phases, of the case studies and the thesis research project, students choose a specialization: